Towards a Scalable Proof Engine: A Performant Prototype Rewriting Primitive for Coq: Evaluation

 Now consider what happens when we use \mintinline{coq}{let} binders to share subterms within repeated addition of zero, incorporating exponentially many additions with linearly sized terms. \Vref{fig:timing-UnderLetsPlus0} shows the results.
 The comparison here is again very favorable for our approach.
 The competing tactics spike upward toward timeouts at just a few hundred generated binders, while our engine is only taking about 10 seconds for examples with 5,000 nested binders.

 When recursive functions are mixed with \mintinline{coq}{let} binders, we must lift the \mintinline{coq}{let} binders across the functions to avoid blocking reduction and expose more rewriting opportunities.
 We may either lift \mintinline{coq}{let} binders with additional equations passed to \tacsetoidrewrite{} or \tacrewritestrat{}, build in support for let-lifting (our approach), or manually rewrite the code in continuation passing style and module-opacify the constants which are not to be unfolded (to take advantage of Coq's built-in VM reduction without our rewriter).
 Note that this last option is available for this example because it only involves partial reduction and not equational rewriting. \Vref{fig:timing-LiftLetsMap} shows the results of our evaluation on the code in \Vref{fig:micro:LiftLetsMap:code}.
 The prior state of the art---writing code in CPS---suitably tweaked by using module opacity to allow \tacvmcompute{}, remains the best performer here, though the cost of rewriting everything is CPS may be prohibitive.
 Our method soundly beats \tacrewritestrat{}.
-We are additionally bottlenecked on \taccbv{}, which is used to unfold the goal post-rewriting and costs about a minute on the largest of terms; about 99\% of the difference between the full time of our method and just the rewriting is spent in the final \taccbv{} at the end, used to denote our output term from reified syntax.
-We blame this performance on the unfortunate fact that reduction in Coq is quadratic in the number of nested binders present; see \coqbug{11151}.
+When we collected the data for \autoref{fig:multi-timing}, we were additionally bottlenecked on \taccbv{}, which is used to unfold the goal post-rewriting and cost about a minute on the largest of terms; about 99\% of the difference between the full time of our method and just the rewriting is spent in the final \taccbv{} at the end, used to denote our output term from reified syntax.
+This performance bottleneck is an artifact of the unfortunate fact that reduction in Coq was quadratic in the number of nested binders present when we collected our performance data; see \coqbug{11151}.
 This bug has since been fixed, as of Coq 8.14; see \coqpr{13537}.

 Although we have made our comparison against the built-in tactics \tacsetoidrewrite{} and \tacrewritestrat{}, by analyzing the performance in detail, we can argue that these performance bottlenecks are likely to hold for any proof assistant designed like Coq.
 Detailed debugging reveals six performance bottlenecks in the existing tactics, already discussed in \autoref{sec:setoid-rewrite-bottlenecks}.